Rate of Return:

 It’s a good idea not to wait to start putting your money to work for you.
 And remember that your investment performance will be better when you choose low-fee investments.
 You don't want to be giving up an unreasonable chunk of money to fund managers when that money could be growing for you.
 Sure, investing has risks, but not investing is riskier for anyone who wants to accrue retirement savings and beat inflation.

 SmartAsset’s interactive investing map highlights the places across the country that have the most incoming investments.
 Zoom between states and the national map to see the places in the country with the highest investment activity.

 Methodology There are several ways individuals, governments and businesses can invest money in a county or region.
 Our study aims to capture the places across the country that are receiving the most incoming investments in business, real estate, government and the local economy as a whole.
-To do this we looked at four factors: business establishment growth, GDP growth, new building permits and municipal bond investment.
+To do this we looked at four factors: business establishment growth, GDP growth, new building permits and federal funding.

 We looked at the change in the number of businesses established in each location over a 3-year period.
 This shows whether or not people are starting new business ventures in the county.

 The second factor we looked at was the GDP growth.
 We used real growth (inflation adjusted) in the local economy.